 In addition to Japanese, the site can be accessed in English, Chinese (traditional and simplified), Korean, and Thai.

-A 3-minute walk from JR Akita Station.
-Akita Citizen Market is located in a convenient area lined with hotels.
-It houses approximately 80 shops selling the flavors of Akita.
+A 5-minute walk from JR Akita Station.
+Akita Citizen’s Market is located in a convenient area lined with hotels.
+It houses approximately70shops selling the flavors of Akita.
 The spirited voices of the shopkeepers recommending their specialties to customers can be heard throughout the building from early in the morning.

 Just walking around to soak in the atmosphere is fun!
-It serves not only as Akita’s “kitchen” for the local population but also as a popular place for tourists to buy souvenirs.
+It serves not only as Akita’s “kitchen” for the local people but also as a popular place for tourists to buy souvenirs.

-You can buy all the flavors of Akita such as local fish, salted salmon roe, salted cod roe, freshly harvested vegetables, fresh wild vegetables, fresh fruit, fish boiled down with soy, dry foods, local sake, and flowers; all the ingredients for Akita’s famous Rice Stick Hot Pot and Akita-style Fish Sauce Hot Pot; as well as all of your daily necessities.
+You can buy all the flavors of Akita such as local fish, salted salmon roe, salted cod roe, freshly harvested vegetables, fresh wild vegetables, fresh fruit, fish boiled down in soy sauce, dry foods, local sake, and flowers; all the ingredients for Akita’s famous hot pot dishes,kiritanpo-nabe and shottsuru-nabe, as well as all of your daily necessities.

 Thankfully, most of the shops sell their products by weight.
-If you find a product you are interested in, you should ask the shopkeeper if you can try a sample.
-The nice thing about the Citizen Market is that you can sample various products and then buy only as much as you want if you like what you tasted.
-There are several freely available “Leisure Spaces” in the market where you can go to eat what you just bought if you’d like.
+If you find a product you are interested in, you should ask the shopkeeper if you can taste a sample.
+The nice thing about the Citizen’s Market is that you can sample various products and then buy just as much as you want if you like what you have tasted.
+There are several places “Leisure Spaces” in the market where you can eat what you just bought.

 The market is not just for shopping.
 You can also enjoy a meal.
-The conveyor-belt sushi restaurant Ichibanzushi and the restaurant Fufuan, which are owned and operated by Citizen Market, are also popular with the local residents for their carefully selected ingredients and distinctive flavors.
-You will also find a cafeteria that opens at 7:00 a.m., a restaurant with local ramen and Jumonji soba, an authentic Chinese restaurant, a coffee shop with beans roasted in-house, and others.
+The conveyor-belt sushi restaurant Ichibanzushi owned and operated by Citizen’s Market, is also popular with the local residents for their carefully selected ingredients and distinctive flavors.
+You will also find a local ramen shop called “Shinasoba Ito”, a coffee shop with beans roasted in-house, and others.

 4-7-35 Nakadori, Akita City 010-0001